 In 2016, my curiosity finally got the better of me.
 I went to France to train with some of the world’s best at Valrhona.
 I became a certified maître chocolatier.
 There, the allure and flavors of fine chocolate romanced me to pieces.
 That’s how Velveteen Chocolate was born.

 Upon my return home, I graduated from the inaugural Co.Starters entrepreneur program at Findlay Kitchen, and began selling my handmade chocolates to enthusiastic people who said, “More, please.”

 I find joy in making chocolate by hand in small batches—it’s a flow activity for me, and one that allows me to express my creativity through flavor combinations and presentation.
 I use traceable chocolate and, whenever possible, local and organic ingredients—allowing you to enjoy chocolate aligned with your values.
-In 2017, I traveled to origin in Costa Rica, harvested cacao in loamy organic cacao fields, and began to understand the complex and gorgeous system that provides us with chocolate.
+In 2017 and 2018, I traveled to origin in Costa Rica and Ecuador and began to understand the complex, gorgeous and flawed system that provides us with chocolate.

 My mission is to create experiences that deepen your curiosity.
 I believe strongly that chocolate heals the soul, and when purchased with awareness to the process and the people who made it, it also strengthens people and communities.
-Through small-scale workshops and tasting events, we'll discover new flavors and textures and talk about where and how the chocolate is made.
+Through small-scale workshops and tasting events, we'll discover new flavors and textures, and where and how the chocolate is made.
 This is especially important as much cacao around the world is produced with child labor, at sub-poverty-level wages and in unsustainable ways.
 Part of our experience will be enjoying only chocolate whose makers knowingly and purposely choose to improve the supply chain, rather than extract from it.